Creamy Mushroom Pasta Sauce

 This post may contain affiliate links.
 Please read my disclosure policy.

 This quick (under 30-minutes) recipe is all about mushroom sauce for pasta!
 You get chunky, meaty mushrooms with a delicious light and creamy pasta sauce.
-It’s one of those perfect date-night or weeknight pasta dinner recipes.
+It’s a perfect date-night or weeknight pasta dinner recipe.

 Because I crave mushrooms at least once a week and pasta almost daily, I’m always creating a new mushroom pasta recipes, and this one is SO GOOD!